Pain Solutions for Pianists

 Play Piano Without Pain

-Often it feels confusing and unpredictable.
-One day playing feels fine, the next day your arm or wrist hurts again, even though you didn’t change anything.
+Playing can feel confusing and unpredictable: one day it feels fine, and the next day your arm or wrist hurts again, even though you didn’t change anything.
 In many cases the issue isn’t simply “playing too much” or needing to relax.
 It’s often related to how the body is organized and moving at the instrument.

-In these lessons we look carefully at the mechanics of playing — how the bench, torso, arm, hand, and fingers work together — and retrain movements so playing can feel natural and supported again.
+Together, we’ll look carefully at the mechanics of playing: how the bench setup, torso, arms, hands, and fingers work together.
+Then, we retrain movements so playing can feel natural and coordinated again.

 This isn’t about “relaxing more.”
 It’s about understanding how your body actually works at the piano.